steelwheels/JSTerminal/Documents/UsersManual.md

 ## Introduction
 The *JSTerminal* is a terminal application.
 This application has following features:
 * _JavaScriptable_: You can write shell script by JavaScript.
-* _Controllable_: Support Cocoa Scripting to be controlled by AppleScript

 The JavaScript shell (named *jsh*) is supported.
 It extend JavaScript to make shell scripting easier.
 See [jsh language manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-lang.md) and [jsh system manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-sys.md) for more details.
+* _Controllable_: Control the other specific applications by AppleEvens and can be controlled by AppleScript.
+Now the following applications can be controlled by this software: [TextEdit](AppleEvent/TextEdit.md).

 This product is open source software.
 If you have any question or suggestions please send e-mail to [Steel Wheels Project](mailto:steel.wheels.project@gmail.com) or write issue to the [Github repository](https://github.com/steelwheels/JSTerminal).